ArthurZhang2408/Ultudy/README.md

 # check: curl http://localhost:3001/db/health
 ```

 The compatibility probe logs which index type (if any) will be created so you can adjust expectations locally.
 Once the backend is running with a configured database, you can verify connectivity at [`/db/health`](http://localhost:3001/db/health).
+If you skip creating a `.env` file, the backend automatically falls back to `postgresql://postgres:postgres@localhost:5432/study_app` in non-production environments, so make sure the Docker Compose database is up before starting the server.

 ## Contributing / Workflow
 This repo will be developed with OpenAI **Codex** (agent) creating PRs from plans.